thobl/run/README.md

 For more ways to reformat the output and for other features, see the [documentation](https://thobl.github.io/run/).

+## Installation

+To install the run module, call `pip install .` from the root directory of this repository.
+Alternatively, you can copy the `run.py` or the whole repository (e.g., as a git submodule) to wherever you use it.

 ## Documentation

 The [documentation](https://thobl.github.io/run/) explains everything